joelsita/project-two/README.md

  ![wireforme](assets/documents/color-scheme.jpg)

 ## Imagery
-- Images for this website was taken from wikipedia.
+- Images for this website were taken from Wikipedia.

 # Deployment